bjarnerossen/advent-of-code/README.md

 # Advent of Code 🎄🧝

 This repository contains my solutions for the [Advent of Code](https://adventofcode.com/) programming puzzles, which consist of 25 days of challenges to be solved using any programming language.
-For this year, I chose to use Python3.

 ## Prerequisites